Cluster categories and rational curves: Calabi-Yau structure and cluster category

-\begin{lemma} Let $\{\cE_i\}_{i=1}^t$ be a semi-simple collaction of sheaves in a smooth quasi-projective CY d-fold $Y$.
+\begin{prop} Let $\{\cE_i\}_{i=1}^t$ be a semi-simple collection of compactly supported sheaves in a smooth quasi-projective CY d-fold $Y$.
 Write $\Ga:=\Gamma^Y_{\cE}$ for the derived deformation algebra of $\cE:=\bigoplus_{i=1}^t \cE_i$.
-Then $\Ga$ is topologically homologically smooth and bimodule $d$-Calabi--Yau.
-If $Y$ is only Gorenstein CY, then $\Ga$ satisfies the relative dCY property. \end{lemma}
+Then $\Ga$ is topologically homologically smooth and bimodule $d$-Calabi--Yau. \end{prop}

 \begin{proof} Let $A$ be the derived endomorphism algebra of $\cE$.
 Since $Y$ is smooth and $\cE$ has compact support, it is proper.
 Moreover, it can be chosen augmented.
+Clearly, it has its homology concentrated in non negative degrees and $H^0(A)$ is isomorphic to a product of $t$ copies of $k$, which is $l$.
+By Corollary~4.1 of \cite{KN13}, the dg algebra $A$ belongs to the triangulated subcategory of its derived category generated by the semi-simple object $l$.
 We know that $\Ga$ is quasi-isomorphic to $\bD BA$.
-Since $Y$ is smooth and $d$-Calabi--Yau, $A$ is perfectly $d$-Calabi--Yau by part b) of Proposition~\ref{prop:generators}.
-Hence $\Ga$ is topologically smooth and bimodule $d$-Calabi--Yau by Lemma~\ref{lemma:dCY-Koszul-dual}.
-The last statement follows from Lemma \ref{SD}. \end{proof}
+Thus, by Lemma~\ref{lemma:dCY-Koszul-dual}, $\Ga$ is topologically homologically smooth.
+Since $Y$ is smooth and $d$-Calabi--Yau, $A$ is perfectly $d$-Calabi--Yau by Lemma~\ref{SD}.
+Hence $\Ga$ is bimodule $d$-Calabi--Yau by Lemma~\ref{lemma:dCY-Koszul-dual}. \end{proof}

 \begin{remark} If we assume that $Y$ is smooth and projective, then one can show that $\Ext_Y^*(\cE,\cE)$ is a cyclic $A_\infty$-algebra.
 This can be proved by reducing to the analytic case and applying the holomorphic Chern-Simons theory (see Example 10.2.7 \cite{KSnotes}).
-An algebraic proof can be found in Polishchuk's upcoming paper \cite{Pocyclic}. \end{remark}
+An algebraic proof of the case when $Y$ is a projective Gorenstein CY curve can be found in \cite{Pocyclic}. \end{remark}

-\begin{prop} Let $\{\cE_i\}_{i=1}^t$ be a semi-simple collection of sheaf in a smooth projective CY d-fold $Y$.
+\begin{prop} Let $\{\cE_i\}_{i=1}^t$ be a semi-simple collection of sheaves in a smooth projective CY d-fold $Y$.
 Write $\Ga:=\Gamma^Y_{\cE}$ for the derived deformation algebra of $\cE:=\bigoplus_{i=1}^t\cE_i$.
-Then $\Ga$ is an exact 3CY-algebra. \end{prop} \begin{proof} Homological smoothness of $\Ga$ follows from Lemma~\ref{lemma:dCY-Koszul-dual} because $\Ga=\bD BA$, where $A$ is the derived endomorphism algebra of $\cE$.
-The exactness follows from Theorem 12.1 of \cite{VdB15} and the remark above. \end{proof}
+Then $\Ga$ is an exact $d$-CY-algebra. \end{prop} \begin{proof} As in the proof of Lemma~\ref{GaCY}, we see that $\Ga$ is topologically homologically smooth and bimodule $d$-CY.
+The exactness of the CY-structure follows from Theorem 12.1 of \cite{VdB15} and the remark above. \end{proof}

 \begin{theorem}(Iyama-Reiten) Let $R$ be an equi-codimensional Gorenstein normal domain of dimension $d$ over an algebraically closed field $k$, and let $A$ be an NCCR.
 Then $A$ satisfies the relative dCY property.
 Moreover, if $R$ is complete local then $A$ is bimodule dCY. \end{theorem}